kanake10/CoinGecko/README.md

 All the dependencies (external libraries) are defined in the single place - Gradle `buildSrc` folder.
 This approach allows to easily manage dependencies and use the same dependency version across all modules.

 ## TODO

-Create bottom nav for the coins endpoint
-Navigate from exchanges screen to exchanges detail page Use the search endpoint
+- Navigate from exchanges screen to exchanges detail page.
+- Use the search endpoint.
+- Create bottom nav for the coins endpoint.